CurielGuilherme/CurielGuilherme/README.md

 - 👨‍🎓 I’m a Technology Specialist in Systems Analysis and Development from Fatec Lins, a State Higher Education Institution;

-- 💻 I am currently pursuing a Bachelor's degree in Software Engineering at Unilins, a private higher education institution;
+- 💻 I'm currently pursuing a Bachelor's degree in Software Engineering at Unilins, a private higher education institution;

 - 💾 I’m also a graduate in Computer Technician from Etec Lins, a State Vocational and High School;